63 Afghan Detainees Released from Pakistani Prisons Return Home

 Introduction

-In a significant development, 66 Afghan nationals have been released from Pakistani prisons and have returned to their homeland.
-This event marks a crucial step in addressing the plight of Afghan detainees in Pakistan.
+In a significant development, 63 Afghan detainees have been released from Pakistani prisons and have returned to Afghanistan.
+This event marks a crucial step in addressing the humanitarian concerns surrounding Afghan nationals detained in Pakistan.

 Background